 10. Colombia

-Of the safest South American countries, Colombia is placed tenth on the continent and 144th on the 2022 Global Peace Index.
+Of the safest South American countries, Colombia is placed tenth on the continent and 140th on the 2023 Global Peace Index, having dropped four places since 2022.
 A nation that was once off-limits for tourists, Colombia is rapidly becoming one of South America’s most appealing countries, particularly to backpackers and adventure seekers.

-With its incredibly diverse terrain, buena onda (good vibes), and untouched archaeological sites, Colombia is guaranteed to leave a mark.
+With its incredibly diverse terrain, buena onda (good vibes), and untouched archaeological sites, Colombia is guaranteed to leave a mark and is a place I’ve been returning to over and again in the past few years.

 How to travel to Colombia safely

 The crime rate is still high in Colombia, so make sure you follow government travel advice to minimize the risk of encountering problems.
-When you’re traveling, keep all valuables out of sight.
+When you’re traveling, keep all valuables out of sight and be cautious when using your phone out and about – this can easily be snatched by opportunistic theives.

-Always use official taxis, and be mindful of Colombia’s political climate, which can sometimes lead to demonstrations and protests breaking out quickly and unexpectedly, particularly in cities such as Bogota, Medellin, and Cali.
+Always use official taxis or Uber, and be mindful of Colombia’s political climate, which can sometimes lead to demonstrations and protests breaking out quickly and unexpectedly, particularly in cities such as Bogota, Medellin, and Cali.

 Destinations you can’t miss in Colombia

 Adventurers are truly spoilt for choice in Colombia.
 Its glorious Caribbean coastline boasts Cartagena, a colonial city that looks beautiful but has a dark history.
-Read our guide to our favorite Cartagena boutique hotels and guesthouses for more inspiration.
+Read my guide to my favorite Cartagena boutique hotels and guesthouses for more inspiration.

 Los Nevados National Park is another destination not to miss.
 It boasts an active volcano, jaw-dropping scenery, natural hot springs, and a thriving coffee region with farm tours available.